 Security and privacy

 To sign up for the site, you’ll need to enter a valid email for which you’ll be provided a password.
-As mentioned, there is the option to pay with Bitcoin and other coins through CoinPayments, which offers an additional layer of privacy.
+As mentioned, there is the option to pay with bitcoin and other cryptocurrencies through CoinPayments, which offers an additional layer of privacy.

 There is a built-in kill switch, although it’s disabled by default.
-To enable it, go into Advanced Settings and check the box against Drop all network connections if VPN disconnects.
+To enable it, go into Advanced Settings and check the box against Kill networks connections if VPN connection drops.
 This will ensure that your browsing data isn’t inadvertently leaked should the VPN connection drop for whatever reason.
 In addition, although enabled by default, you have DNS leak and IPv6 leak protection.